 Reduce Operation and Maintenance Costs

-By identifying faults faster and shortening the duration of fault currents, the SEL-FT50 and SEL-FR12 system extends the life of equipment, reducing operation and maintenance costs.
+By identifying faults faster and shortening the duration of fault currents, the SEL Wireless Protection System extends the life of equipment, reducing operation and maintenance costs.

-The SEL-FT50 and SEL-FR12 system is approved for use by governments of the following countries:
+The SEL-FT50 and SEL-FR12 are approved for use by governments of the following countries:

 The SEL-RP50 is approved for use in the United States and Canada.

-The SEL Fault Transmitter detects faults and transmits data to an SEL Fault Receiver in less than 6 ms. Communicate the fault status over 4 miles to accelerate tripping for faster distribution protection schemes.
+The SEL-FT50 Fault Transmitter detects faults and transmits data via an SEL-FR12 Fault Receiver to a protective relay.
+Communicate the fault status to enhance distribution protection schemes.

-The SEL Fault Receiver monitors as many as 12 SEL Fault Transmitters and communicates fault status using high-speed Mirrored Bits communications to any SEL device.
+The SEL-FR12 Fault Receiver monitors as many as 12 SEL-FT50 Fault Transmitters.
+It communicates the fault status using high-speed Mirrored Bits communications to a protective relay or recloser control.

 The Firmware IDs for older versions of the firmware can typically be found in Appendix A of the instruction manual.